Other Project Funding Resources

-Another resource to look for hands-on learning opportunities is through Loyola University Chicago's Center for Experiential Learning (CEL).
-The CEL serves students, faculty, staff, and community partners as a resource for community-based experiential learning opportunities and partnerships.
+Another resource to look for hands-on learning opportunities is through Loyola University Chicago's Center for Engaged Learning, Teaching, and Scholarship (CELTS).
+CELTS serves students, faculty, staff, and community partners as a resource for community-based experiential learning opportunities and partnerships.

 The Mulcahy Scholars Program (College of Arts and Sciences) was formed to facilitate close working relationships between Loyola students and faculty.
 Through the program, students work with faculty members on projects of scholarly significance that reflect the diversity of academic activity throughout the College of Arts and Sciences (CAS).